 - Tactile stimulation

 You can get a service dog either from a professional organization, or you can train your own dog to perform the necessary tasks.
-However, the latter can be very difficult due to the complicated training required for the dog.
-Most people get their service dog from a professional organization, which is usually free of charge.
+However, the latter can be very difficult due to the intensive training required for the dog.
+Most people get their service dog from a professional organization, usually free of charge thanks to donations.
 The process of getting a service dog can take years because of the extensive training.
+Additionally, successful service dogs are typically bred by the organization to increase the likelihood they will have a friendly and resilient personality.
+Unfortunately, most dogs are not cut out for this rigorous life.

 Can You Get a Service Dog for Anxiety?

 Of course!
 Service dogs that help with anxiety are classified as psychiatric service dogs.
-Just like all service dogs, psychiatric service dogs are trained to assist their owner with specific tasks and to protect them from danger.
+Just like all service dogs, psychiatric service dogs are trained to assist their owner with specific tasks related to their condition.

-Anxiety is one of the most common mood disorders in the world and, if left untreated, can cause significant problems in many areas of your life.
+Anxiety is one of the most common mood disorders in the world.
+If left untreated, it can cause significant problems in many areas of your life.
 It can cause excessive worry and stress, fatigue, restlessness, and irritability.
 What’s worse, anxiety can be accompanied by panic attacks, which involve heart palpitations, sweating, trembling, shortness of breath, and feelings of impending doom.

-People with an anxiety disorder constantly worry that they might have a panic attack soon, and, as a result, this makes it difficult or impossible for the person to proceed with daily tasks.
+People with an anxiety disorder constantly worry that they might have a panic attack soon.
+As a result, this makes it difficult or impossible for the person to proceed with daily tasks.
 Service dogs can make it easier to live with anxiety because they can help you with performing certain tasks that you are unable to do alone due to your condition.

 Psychiatric service dogs can help with anxiety by: